 1. Prioritizing short-form content over long-form content.

 While TikTok videos aren’t confined to six seconds like Vine, the app is still built for short-form content.
 Individual videos on TikTok can now be up to ten minutes long, but the average length is between 20 and 34 seconds.

 Short-form content is already popular in the production world for many reasons, including consumers’ decreasing attention spans and lower tolerance for ad-heavy content.
 TikTok will likely perpetuate this shift, as Vine did, by proving the value in short-form content.

 TikTok makes it clear that short-form content is powerful.
 When used correctly, it has the ability to entertain, to elicit emotion, to tell a story, and to convey complex information even within a confined timeframe.

-Showing what’s possible in a span of 60 seconds or less also raises the bar for branded video content.
+Showing what’s possible in such a little bit of time raises the bar for branded video content.
 If a TikTok post is enjoyable or clever enough to garner millions of views from content-hungry users, brands should be able to accomplish similar feats with their own content.

 2. Favoring fast-paced, attention-grabbing content.

 If you’ve never watched a TikTok video, you might be surprised at how fast-paced the video content feels.
 This has to do with more than just the short timeframe; TikTok content creators often quickly jump from one clip to the next, using transitions or on-screen text to help string the clips together cohesively.

 Many of these clip changes also play with the passage of time (like this video).
 In videos that use this approach, viewers see clips strung together in real-time, while the person filming went through a much more strenuous process behind-the-scenes, setting up the clips to look like they flowed naturally.